-According to Hindu mythological scripture, The Lanka king Ravana had worshiped God Shiva at this place for getting supreme power.
-Even to please God Shiva, Ravana offered his ten head as sacrifice.
+According to Hindu mythological scripture, the Lanka king Ravana had worshiped God Shiva at this place for getting supreme power.
+To please God Shiva, Ravana offered his ten head as sacrifice.
 Every time Ravana cut his head, God appeared as a doctor and cured him.

-Top of main temple and of Parvati temple tied up with numerous red sacred thread which is symbol of their unity at this place.
-So, this temple also attract to newly wed couples who believes visiting this temple will make their relationship strong and everlasting.
+Top of main temple and of Parvati temple tied up with numerous red sacred thread as symbol of unity.
+So, it also attract newly wed couples who believes visiting this temple will make their relationship strong and everlasting.

-The whole city evolved around Baba Dham on theme of religious tourism.
+1) The whole city evolved around Baba Dham on theme of religious tourism.
 For staying there are various budget hotel along with number of Dharmshala belongs to one or another Pandas.

-There are number of Dharamshala nearby the temple and if you are in a group, you can opt for that.
+2) There are number of Dharamshala nearby Baba Dham temple and if you are in a group, you can opt for that.
 Staying in these Dharamshala is more economical but with limited facility and most of these have four bedded room.

-If you don’t want to stand in queue for long, you can easily find some Panda who will help you to enter in the mid of long queue in exchange of some money.
+5) If you don’t want to stand in queue for long, you can easily find some Panda who will help you to enter in the mid of long queue in exchange of some money.

 Deoghar is also famous for its Peda (sweet prepared from milk).
 Almost every shop nearby temple have Peda on its counter.

-How to reach Baba Dham Deoghar
+How to reach Baba dham

 Air : Deoghar does not have direct connectivity with flights.
 The two most nearest domestic airports lies at Patna (Bihar) and Ranchi (Jharkhand), both are equally distant around 270 km from Deoghar.

 Jasidih lies on Patna-Howrah route and almost all train of this route have stoppage here.
 You will get plenty of Auto rickshaw from station to reach Baba Dham that will charge Rs.
 100/- for full auto.

 For various other information of Deoghar/Baba Dham you can go to official website of Temple Management